philp1951/WeatherClock-1/README.md

 fi
 } &> /dev/null
 ```
-This checks to see if python3 is running weatherclock.
+When you login using pi as te user name this checks to see if python3 is running weatherclock.
 If not - then start it.
 If it is do nothing - allowing multiple logins for user pi without generating errors.
+Setting auto login to console using raspi-config should auto start weatherclock at boot time.

 Using Weatherclock
 ------------------
-The LHS of the screen will display a "studio" style clock with a central display showing Day date and time.
+The LHS of the screen will display a "studio" style clock with a central display showing Day date and time with seconds being 'illuminated' dots.

 When it is configured for CumulusMX connection the RHS can display the following weather information: (Temp)erature, (Press)ure, (Wind) speed and direction, (Rain)fall, (UV)index together with Sunrise and Sunset times for the day.